 Depending on where a company is located, climate can impact an asset’s useful life.
 Units located in areas with a lot of humidity can see their assets rust faster, shortening their service life.
 An asset’s life is also relatively shorter when used in areas where extremely high temperatures and flooding are common.

-According to Investopedia, depreciation refers to “an accounting method used to allocate the cost of a tangible or physical asset over its useful life.”
-As the machine depreciates, the maintenance and repair costs will increase.
+According to Investopedia, asset depreciation refers to “an accounting method used to allocate the cost of a tangible or physical asset over its useful life.”
+As the piece of equipment depreciates, the maintenance and repair costs of an asset will increase.

 When a company purchases an asset, it’s not shown as an expense and, therefore, doesn’t reduce the company’s profit.
 Instead, the cost of the asset is subtracted from the profit (i.e., expensed in the income statement as depreciation) over its useful life as per the norms set by the IRS.